 Now, when I have the typical breakfast with waffles, I expect some whipped cream.
 It’s just a perfect partner, but when I started thinking of the cream component for these pandan waffles I envisioned something to bring out that coconut flavor.
 How about coconut whipped cream (recipe here)?
 It was perfect.
 Just what I needed.
 Cool creamy coconut on top of warm crispy pandan waffles.
 A match made in heaven.

-I use a Chef’s Choice 840 Heart Waffle Maker (purchase here) to make the the thin Waffle House style waffles.
+You can use a Heart Waffle Maker (purchase here) to make the the thin Waffle House style waffles.
 This recipe makes 8 heart waffles (generous ⅓ Cup of batter per waffle).
-If you’re using a Belgian waffle maker, this recipe makes 4 Belgian waffles.
+If you’re using a Belgian waffle maker (purchase here), this recipe makes 4 Belgian waffles.

 This is the Pandan flavoring I use (purchase here).